What is the full form of DSP?

 However, for state police, to get promoted to DSP, he/she must hold a higher rank in the service and meet the required criteria.

 Process of selection

 The candidate who wants to become a DSP must take part in the State level test carried out by the State Public Service Commission.
-The candidates who pass this exam undergo probationary training before they are posted as DSP.
-Following are the steps to become DSP.
+The candidates who pass this exam undergo probationary training before they are posted as DSPs.
+The following are the steps to be selected as a DSP.